Growth & Care

 Mass Planting, Naturalizing And Woodland Gardens

 Snowberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent white berries from early to late fall.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The pointy leaves do not develop any appreciable fall color.
-The flowers are not ornamentally significant.